psychology behind hugging a pillow and sleeping

 Pregnant

-Sleeping on your back can cause breathing and digestive system issues, backaches, low blood pressure, hemorrhoids, and decreased circulation to your heart and baby.
-This results from your abdomen resting on your major blood vessels and intestines.
+Sleeping on the back can cause breathing and digestive system issues, backaches, low blood pressure, hemorrhoids, and decreased circulation to the heart and baby.

 Value Strong Personal Bonds

-For most individuals, sleeping can be their most vulnerable and honest state.
-People who cannot sleep without hugging a pillow tend to strongly value their relationships with the people who are most important to them.
+People who can’t sleep without hugging a pillow strongly value their relationships with the people who are most important to them.

 Routine-Oriented